Exact and approximate inference in graphical models: variable elimination and beyond: Variable elimination for exact inference

-A classical inference task for HMC is to identify the most likely value of the variables $H$ given a realization $o$ of the variables $O$.
-The problem is to compute $\arg\max_h p(H = h| O=o)$ or equivalently the argument of:
+A classical inference task for HMC is to identify the most likely values of variables $\bfH$ given a realisation $\bfo$ of the variables $\bfO$.
+The problem is to compute $\arg\max_\bfh \Pr(\bfH = \bfh| \bfO=\bfo)$, or equivalently the argument of:

-The number of possible realizations of $H$ is exponential in $T$.
-Nevertheless this optimization problem can be solved in a number of operations linear in $T$ using the well-known Viterbi algorithm~\citep{rabiner1989}.
-This algorithm, based on dynamic programming, performs successive eliminations (by maximization) of all hidden variables, starting with $H_T$, then $H_{T-1}$, and finishing by $H_1$, to compute the most likely sequence of hidden variables.
-By using distributivity between the $\max$ and the product operators, the elimination of variable $H_T$ can be done by rewriting equation (\ref{viterbi}) as:
+The number of possible realisations of $\bfH$ is exponential in $T$.
+Nevertheless, this optimisation problem can be solved in a number of operations linear in $T$ using the well-known Viterbi algorithm~\citep{rabiner1989}.
+This algorithm, based on dynamic programming, performs successive eliminations (by maximisation) of all hidden variables, starting with $H_T$, and iteratively considering the $ H_i $'s for $ i=T-1, T-2,\ldots $, and finishing by $H_1$.
+It successively computes the most likely sequence of hidden variables.
+By using distributivity between the $\max$ and the product operators, the elimination of variable $H_T$ can be done by rewriting (\ref{viterbi}) as:

-The new potential function created by maximizing on $H_T$ depends only on variable $H_{T-1}$, so that variables $H_T,O_T$ and potential functions involving them have been removed from the optimization problem.
+The new potential function created by maximising on $H_T$ depends only on variable $H_{T-1}$.
+The same principle can then be applied to $ H_{T-1} $ and so forth.
 This is a simple application of the general variable elimination algorithm that we describe in the next section.